arunt1130/RISC-V-Pipelined-NPU/README.md

 The firmware acts as the bridge between the Host software and the NPU hardware.

 #### Memory Map Extensions
 The NPU is activated when the memory address is >= 256 (Bit 8 is set).
-We expanded this to include the Host interface:
+This was expanded to include the Host interface:
 * **Matrix A (16 bytes)**: Address `256` to `271`
 * **Matrix B (16 bytes)**: Address `272` to `287`
 * **Matrix C (16 words)**: Address `288` to `303` (Read-only)